andrei-cacio/redux-github-explorer/README.md

-# webpack-ready
+# Redux Github explorer
-A full, ready to go, webpack and react project starter
+*this project was made for learning purposes only*

 ### Motivation
 Whenever I started a new project I always repeated the same steps over and over.